-In the opinion of Bond Counsel, assuming continuing compliance by the Commission with the requirements of the Internal Revenue Code of 1986, as amended (the "Code"), and all applicable regulations thereunder, and subject to the conditions described in "TAX MATTERS" herein, interest on the Second Series Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax.
-Other provisions of the Code may affect the purchasers of the Second Series Bonds.
+In the opinion of Bond Counsel, assuming continuing compliance by the Commission with the requirements of the Internal Revenue Code of 1986, as amended (the "Code"), and all applicable regulations thereunder, and subject to the conditions described in "TAX MATTERS" herein, interest on the Series of 2020 Bonds is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax.
+Other provisions of the Code may affect the purchasers of the Series of 2020 Bonds.
 See "TAX MATTERS" herein.

-Furthermore, in the opinion of Bond Counsel, under the laws of the Commonwealth of Pennsylvania as presently enacted and construed, the Second Series Bonds are exempt from Pennsylvania personal property taxes and the interest on the Second Series Bonds is exempt from Pennsylvania personal income tax and corporate net income tax.
+Furthermore, in the opinion of Bond Counsel, under the laws of the Commonwealth of Pennsylvania as presently enacted and construed, interest on the Series of 2020 Bonds is exempt from Pennsylvania personal income tax and corporate net income tax.
 See "TAX MATTERS" herein.

-\$139,815,000 PENNSYLVANIA TURNPIKE COMMISSION VARIABLE RATE TURNPIKE REVENUE BONDS SECOND SERIES OF 2019
+\$225,820,000 PENNSYLVANIA TURNPIKE COMMISSION VARIABLE RATE TURNPIKE REVENUE BONDS SERIES OF 2020